History of Indonesia: Sukarno's revolution and nationalism

-The New Order
+New Order

 Transition to the New Order

 Described as the great dalang ("puppet master"), Sukarno's position depended on balancing the opposing and increasingly hostile forces of the army and the PKI.
 Sukarno's anti-imperialist ideology saw Indonesia increasingly dependent on Soviet and then communist China.
 By 1965, the PKI was the largest communist party in the world outside the Soviet Union or China.
 Penetrating all levels of government, the party increasingly gained influence at the expense of the army.

 On 30 September 1965, six of the most senior generals within the military and other officers were assassinated in an attempted coup.
 The insurgents, known later as the 30 September Movement, backed a rival faction of the army and took up positions in the capital, later seizing control of the national radio station.
 They claimed they were acting against a plot organised by the generals to overthrow Sukarno.
 Within a few hours, Major General Suharto, commander of the Army Strategic Reserve (Kostrad), mobilised counteraction, and by the evening of 1 October, it was clear that the coup, which had little co-ordination and was largely limited to Jakarta, had failed.
 Complicated and partisan theories continue to this day over the identity of the attempted coup's organisers and their aims.
 According to the Indonesian army, the PKI were behind the coup and used disgruntled army officers to carry it out, and this became the official account of Suharto's subsequent New Order administration.
-Although there is not broad agreement on who bears ultimate responsibility for the coup or even if there was really a single mastermind controlling all events, modern evidence has suggested at least a role played by Western intelligence agencies including the American Central Intelligence Agency and the United Kingdom's MI6.

 The PKI was blamed for the coup, and anti-communists, initially following the army's lead, went on a violent anti-communist purge across much of the country.
 The PKI was effectively destroyed, and the most widely accepted estimates are that between 500,000 and 1 million were killed.
 The violence was especially brutal in Java and Bali.
 The PKI was outlawed and possibly more than 1 million of its leaders and affiliates were imprisoned.
-The United States and other Western powers facilitated and supported the purge.
+The United States and other Western powers facilitated and supported the purge, including with the American Central Intelligence Agency and the United Kingdom's MI6.

 Throughout the 1965–66 period, President Sukarno attempted to restore his political position and shift the country back to its pre-October 1965 position but his Guided Democracy balancing act was destroyed with the PKI's demise.
 Although he remained president, the weakened Sukarno was forced to transfer key political and military powers to General Suharto, who by that time had become head of the armed forces.
 In March 1967, the Provisional People's Consultative Assembly (MPRS) named General Suharto acting president.
 Suharto was formally appointed president in March 1968.
 Sukarno lived under virtual house arrest until his death in 1970.